ONSgeo/Area_Classification/README.md

 As mentioned above, some data requires manual downloads, so before running any of the scripts, ensure the data listed below has been downloaded and saved in the correct folders listed.

 **'ew_downloads'**:<br>
-\- England and Wales disability data [disabilitycensus2021.xlsx from the ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/datasets/disabilityinenglandandwales2021).
+* England and Wales disability data [disabilitycensus2021.xlsx from the ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/datasets/disabilityinenglandandwales2021).
 The file name should be 'disabilitycensus2021.xlsx'.

 **'ni_downloads'**:<br>
-\- Northern Ireland disability data [MS-D02 Long-term health problem or disability by broad age bands [UPDATED]](https://www.nisra.gov.uk/system/files/statistics/census-2021-ms-d02.xlsx) from [Census 2021 main statistics health, disability and unpaid care tables](https://www.nisra.gov.uk/publications/census-2021-main-statistics-health-disability-and-unpaid-care-tables).
+* Northern Ireland disability data [MS-D02 Long-term health problem or disability by broad age bands [UPDATED]](https://www.nisra.gov.uk/system/files/statistics/census-2021-ms-d02.xlsx) from [Census 2021 main statistics health, disability and unpaid care tables](https://www.nisra.gov.uk/publications/census-2021-main-statistics-health-disability-and-unpaid-care-tables).
 The file should be named 'census-2021-ms-d02.xlsx'.<br>
-\- Northern Ireland Census 2021 [MS-A14: Population density at Local Government District level for Northern Ireland](https://statistics.ukdataservice.ac.uk/dataset/northern-ireland-census-2021-ms-a14-population-density/resource/9a859cde-7da2-487a-86bd-dc5bfbaa4924) and ensure it is named 'census-2021-ms-a14-LGD.xlsx'.<br>
+* Northern Ireland Census 2021 [MS-A14: Population density at Local Government District level for Northern Ireland](https://statistics.ukdataservice.ac.uk/dataset/northern-ireland-census-2021-ms-a14-population-density/resource/9a859cde-7da2-487a-86bd-dc5bfbaa4924) and ensure it is named 'census-2021-ms-a14-LGD.xlsx'.<br>

 **'scot_downloads'**:<br>
-\- Scotland disability data from [Scotland's Census Flexible Table Builder](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
-The file should be named 'UV303a.csv'.<br>
-\- Scotland's Census 2022: Usual resident population density, Council Areas in [Table 4 in Scotlands Rounded population estimates](https://www.scotlandscensus.gov.uk/media/h5qokkij/scotland-s-census-2022-first-results-rounded-population-estimates-data.xlsx).
+* Scotland's Census 2022: Usual resident population density, Council Areas in [Table 4 in Scotlands Rounded population estimates](https://www.scotlandscensus.gov.uk/media/h5qokkij/scotland-s-census-2022-first-results-rounded-population-estimates-data.xlsx).
 The file should be renamed 'population_density.xlsx'.<br>

-\- Scotland's migrant indicator data [from the Flexible Table Builder](https://www.scotlandscensus.gov.uk/webapi/jsf/tableView/tableView.xhtml).
-The file should be renamed 'migrant_indicator.csv'.
+Manually download and save Scotland's 'migrant indicator' data [from the Flexible Table Builder](https://www.scotlandscensus.gov.uk/webapi/jsf/dataCatalogueExplorer.xhtml):
+   - Select 'New table' in the bottom left
+   - Scroll through the 'Fields' section to find 'Migration'
+   - Click on 'Migrant indicator' in the 'Migration' folder
+   - Select all 5 options in the drop down
+   - Drag to the table area and select 'column'
+	- Then scroll the 'Fields' section to find 'Geography'
+	- Select all in 'Council Area 2019' and drag into the table area and select 'row'
+   - Now click the 'retrieve data' button to build the table
+   - Download table as a csv
+   - The file should be renamed 'migrant_indicator.csv'

 Manually download and save Scotland tables from the [Scotland Census table builder search](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
 For each table:
    - Select data from 2022
    - Select data by location - Local authority (CA2019) - 'Select all'
    - Use the Search function to find the table IDs listed below
-   - Click the 'Table Settings' button in the top right of the table viewer, and select 'Display as percentages' -> 'Row'
    - Then use the dropdown to the left of the 'Download table' button to select 'Comma Separated Value (.csv)'
    - Click 'Download table':